annotation/text-fabric/tf/docs/main/cheatsheet.md

 ```
 :   Zips the TF dataset located by the current directory,
     *with all its additional data modules*, but only *the latest version*,
-    so that it can be attached to a release on Github/GitLab.
+    so that it can be attached to a release on GitHub / GitLab.
 :   `tf.advanced.zipdata.zipAll` and `tf.zip`

 ``` sh